Black Butte Ranch vacation rentals

 Many Pacific Northwesterners have fond childhood memories of family getaways to Black Butte Ranch, a central Oregon resort community set in the shadow of an extinct volcano and surrounded by the rugged Deschutes National Forest.
 Established in 1970 on an old cattle ranch, the sprawling 1,800-acre (728.4-ha) property lays claim to all manner of homes, ranging from cozy and rustic to impressively contemporary.
 It’s a favorite all-season vacation spot because you really don’t have to go anywhere to enjoy the pristine outdoors.
 Its miles of paths are popular with cyclists, who zip between the many recreational facilities: on-site golf courses, tennis and basketball courts, and the sparkling lakeside pool (one of six pools on the property).
 Paddling, biking, fishing, horseback riding, and cross-country skiing are a few of the many pastimes here.
 The ranch is also a convenient basecamp for exploring the region’s iconic trails, rivers, waterfalls, and snow-dusted mountains.

 When is the best time to stay in a vacation rental in Black Butte Ranch?

-Summer is high time for family vacations here.
+Summer is high time for families who book vacations at one of Black Butte Ranch’s vacation rentals.
 From Memorial Day to Labor Day, the parking lots tend to get packed at popular trailheads and natural sites around the region.
 The pace slows in late spring and early fall, when the crisp air and often sunny skies are perfect for cycling the trails and hitting the golf courses.
 Holiday trips to the ranch in November and December are a tradition for some families.
 Hiking boots get swapped out for skis and snowshoes come winter, when the slopes and Nordic ski trails fill up at the nearby Hoodoo Ski Area.